Not Louder Messages, Clearer ones.

 It prioritises sense-making over performance.

-The healthiest leaders I work with are not looking for better hooks.
+The healthiest leaders I work with are not asking for better hooks.

-That means messages that still make sense when emotions run high and the stakes are real.
+Messages that still make sense when emotions run high and stakes are real.

 Clarity is slower than noise.